ibutanol/Fullstack-Project-Toniedex/README.md

 <h2>Introducing TONIEDEX -</h2>
 an app designed to help you manage your Tonies collection with ease.
 Here are its features:

-Track All Owned Tonies: Keep a detailed record of all the Tonies you own.
+<b>Track All Owned Tonies:</b> Keep a detailed record of all the Tonies you own.

-Wishlist Favorite Tonies: Easily mark your favorite Tonies to keep track of what you'd like to add to your collection.
+<b>Wishlist Favorite Tonies:</b> Easily mark your favorite Tonies to keep track of what you'd like to add to your collection.

-Blacklist Unliked Tonies: Exclude Tonies you don't enjoy from your wishlist.
+<b>Blacklist Unliked Tonies:</b> Exclude Tonies you don't enjoy from your wishlist.

-Buyer Checklist: Create a checklist for those purchasing Tonies from your wishlist, ensuring no duplicates.
+<b>Buyer Checklist:</b> Create a checklist for those purchasing Tonies from your wishlist, ensuring no duplicates.

-Click to Buy or Refer: Directly purchase Tonies with a click or use referral links to the official website for more options.
+<b>Click to Buy or Refer:</b> Directly purchase Tonies with a click or use referral links to the official website for more options.

-More Features Coming Soon: Stay tuned for additional features to enhance your Tonies experience.
+<b>More Features Coming Soon:</b> Stay tuned for additional features to enhance your Tonies experience.